Children on Shipboard - 1914

 The Rivals

-A truly pleasing side to these sea voyages, whether to South America, around the world, on the swift liners or the slower boats across the Atlantic, lies in the sturdy friendships that now and then spring up between the children and the ship's officers.
+A genuinely pleasing side to these sea voyages, whether to South America, around the world, on the swift liners, or the slower boats across the Atlantic, lies in the sturdy friendships that now and then spring up between the children and the ship's officers.

-There is Captain Le Vedher of the Caroline, a quaint, sprightly bachelor who loves children with all his heart.
-On one voyage, I remember, both lie and his dear friend the ship's doctor, also a bachelor, took such a fancy to a merry little boy that they became jealous of each other.
+Captain Le Vedher of the Caroline is a quaint, sprightly bachelor who loves children with all his heart.
+On one voyage, I remember that Lie and his dear friend, the ship's doctor, who was also a bachelor, took such a fancy to a merry little boy that they became jealous of each other.

-The captain had his imposing uniform and his bridge machinery to interest the boy; but, again, the doctor had a tempting kind of bonbon in his medicine chest that he gave the boy in guise of medicine.
+The captain's imposing uniform and bridge machinery interested the boy, but again, the doctor had a tempting kind of bonbon in his medicine chest that he gave the boy in the guise of medicine.

-One day when the doctor seemed to be gaining ground he discovered that his store of bonbons was missing.
-He went to report to the captain that someone had dared to steal from him.
+One day, when the doctor seemed to be gaining ground, he discovered that his store of bonbons was missing.
+He went to report to the captain that someone had dared steal from him.

 He found Captain Le Vedher walking up and down with the boy.
-By one hand, the boy hung on to one of the captain's huge fingers; in his other were clasped the missing bonbons.
+The boy hung on to one of the captain's huge fingers with one hand; in his other hand, the missing bonbons were clasped.
 The captain had purloined them.

 "Look at him," complained the defeated doctor to the mother, "making your boy sick with candy!"